Elder Law & Guardianship Professional Attorneys in Stevens Point

 Attorneys Katherine A. Young and Amy J. Eddy

-Our elder law attorneys are dedicated to providing solutions.
-There are many legal uncertainties that impact the care and well-being of the elderly and their families.
-Our elder law attorneys are dedicated to providing solutions, and we specialize in developing prompt and powerful actions to resolve these complex legal problems.
-We also believe it is essential to provide the clear and simple communication necessary to properly understand your situation and the legal options available to you.
+Many legal uncertainties impact the care and well-being of the elderly and their families.
+Our elder and guardianship law attorneys specialize in developing prompt and powerful actions to resolve these complex legal problems.

 Nursing Home Planning